The Science Behind Emotional Deficit and its Consequences

 Psychology research has revealed several skills related to experiencing and regulating emotions.
 Basically, the underlying concept is w through skills we can maximize the benefits off the emotional process.
 Or, perhaps, in Goleman’s terminology, emotional skills help us both refine and develop emotional intelligence.
 Through well-developed and practiced emotional skills, we may limit or even eliminate emotional deficits.

-Goleman lists emotional skills as “self-awareness; identifying, expressing, and managing feelings; impulse control and delaying gratification; and handling stress and anxiety.”
-He continues, “a key ability in impulse control is knowing the difference between feelings and actions and learning to make better emotional decisions by first controlling the impulse to act, then identifying alternative actions and their consequences before acting” (2005, Kindle location: 5,162).
+Goleman lists emotional skills as: “Self-awareness; identifying, expressing, and managing feelings; impulse control and delaying gratification; and handling stress and anxiety.”
+He continues, “A key ability in impulse control is knowing the difference between feelings and actions and learning to make better emotional decisions by first controlling the impulse to act, then identifying alternative actions and their consequences before acting” (Goleman, 2005).

 Emotional skills pertain to any act or thought that may interrupt or improve the emotional process from arousal to expression.
 We can plot the different skills along the five stages of opportunity as presented in the emotional regulation process model.
 While much of our emotional reactions and sensitivities are biological givens, our skills to manage those givens are learned from practice.